PaddlePaddle/PaddleCloud/README.md

   to proxy HTTP traffics, or you can configure `cloud_service.yaml` to use [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport)
   - if using ingress, configure `spec.rules[0].host` to your domain name
 - Deploy mysql on Kubernetes first if you don't have it on your cluster, and modify the mysql endpoint in settings.py
-  - `kubectl create -f ./mysql_deployment.yaml` (you need to setup the nodeselector in yaml first)
+  - `kubectl create -f ./mysql_deployment.yaml` (you need to fill in the nodeselector field with your node's hostname or ip in yaml first)
   - `kubectl create -f ./mysql_service.yaml`
 - Deploy cloud on Kubernetes
-  - `kubectl create -f k8s/cloud_deployment.yaml`(you need to setup the nodeselector in yaml first)
+  - `kubectl create -f k8s/cloud_deployment.yaml`(you need to fill in the nodeselector field with your node's hostname or ip in yaml first)
   - `kubectl create -f k8s/cloud_service.yaml`
   - `kubectl create -f k8s/cloud_ingress.yaml`(optianal if you don't need Jupyter notebook)